Last updated: June 2023

 First heartbreak.
 First job interview.
 First speeding ticket.
 There's a first time for everything.
 Sometimes we know how to handle these firsts, and sometimes we don't.
-Direct Auto Insurance can help you navigate your first speeding ticket and understand what to do when you get a speeding ticket the next time (but let’s hope that doesn’t happen, okay?).
+But no matter if it's your first moving violation ever or your first one in a while, Direct Auto will go over the key things you need to know about speeding tickets.

-When you get pulled over for speeding, the officer will take your license and registration back to his or her vehicle and return with your ticket.
+When you get pulled over for speeding, the officer will typically take your license, registration, and proof of insurance back to his or her vehicle and return with your ticket.
 Be respectful and calm.
 Never try to argue with the officer or persuade him or her not to ticket you.

 The officer will ask you to sign a paper copy of the ticket.
 Signing it doesn't mean you agree with the ticket.
 It is merely an acknowledgment that you were pulled over and received it.
 Once you sign the ticket, the officer will hand you a paper copy.
 The copy will have several important pieces of information on it, like: